Is your Home School High Schooler Considering Military Service?

 Ask yourself if there is there a branch (subcomponent) that you want to go into.

 - Reserves (National)

 - Guard (State)

 Consider your deployment.
-Deployment differs by -troops, reserves, and unit sent by state.
+Deployment differs by troops, reserves, and units sent by the state.

 Examine how long are you signing up for.
 Look at that before you sign anything:

-- Some positions could be 2-3 year commitment, which includes training.
+- Some positions could require a 2-3 year commitment, which includes training.

 - Specialty jobs vary.
 For example, pilot training is extensive and expensive, so commitment is long.